Network discovery¶

 Additionaly, if the device replies to SNMP, the agent will attempt to identify it, using various methods:

-• If no match is found, various heuristics are performed in order to identify the device, with lower reliability.
+are added to the information reported to the GLPI server, allowing simple identification. - If no match is found, various heuristics are performed in order to identify the device, with lower reliability.

 Discovered devices are then reported to the GLPI servers, and import rules are applied.
 Devices not matching any import criteria will be kept in a server list of ignored devices.